-Released in March 2001, Fantastic Beasts and Where to Find Them is the most complete A to Z listing of magical beasts that exists, and includes their classifications.
+Released in March 2001, Fantastic Beasts and Where to Find Them is the most complete A to Z listing of magical beasts that exists.
+It also includes the beasts’ Ministry Classification of Magical Creatures.
 From Basilisks to Jarveys to Werewolves, this book covers all the magical beasts you’ve only heard of and will introduce you to a host of new ones you haven’t.

 The book contains the history of Magizoology and describes 75 magical species found around the world.
 Scamander says that he collected most of the information found in the book through observations made over years of travel and across five continents.
 He notes that the first edition was commissioned in 1918 by Mr. Augustus Worme of Obscurus Books.
 However, it was not published until 1927.
 It is now in its 52nd edition.
 In the Harry Potter universe, the book is a required textbook for first-year Hogwarts students.
 In his foreword to the book, Albus Dumbledore

 The book features fictional doodles and comments in it by Harry, Ron, and Hermione.
 The comments would appear to have been written around the time of the fourth book.
 These doodles add some extra information for fans of the series; for example, the “Acromantula” entry has a comment confirming that Hogwarts is located in Scotland.
 Integrated into the design, the cover of the book appears to have been clawed by some sort of animal.
 The book does not have entries for Blast-Ended Skrewts (as they are an illegal crossbreed), Boggarts, Crumple-Horned Snorkacks, Dementors, Hinkypunks, Bicorns, Cockatrices, Banshees, Three-Headed Dogs, or Blood-Sucking Bugbears.
 The chapters in the book cover: